Sigriswiler Rothorn

 Description

-The starting point is the former Weiler Säge sawmill just outside the village of Schwanden.
-From here, follow the signs towards Stampf.
-Pass by the Stampf reservoir across an alpine meadow to the Stampf alpine hut and then over green meadows and through shady forests to the «Oberi Matte» alp.
-The next section of the route takes you through an impressive forest of spruce to the Zettenalp saddle.
-Here you leave the landscape of forests and meadows and start to climb a steep mountain trail to the Sigriswilergrat ridge, reaching a height of 1921 m at the «Stapfli» saddle.
-The trail now heads south around the majestic Rothorn to the signpost at its foot.
-From here it is a roughly 20 minute hike to the peak of the Rothorn at 2051 m, from where you have impressive views of Säntis, the Bernese alps and as far as the Jura.
-The descent takes you first of all to the idyllically situated Oberbergli alp.
-Directly below this alp, follow the signpost marked «Bodmi Stampf Schwanden», which takes you over a small pass.
-Then continue down towards the signpost marked «Berglichäle».
-From here the trail descends steeply to the Bodmi and «Stampf» alps and to the starting point Säge in Schwanden.
+The starting point is the hamlet Säge just after the village of Schwanden.
+Follow the signpost towards Stampf, passing the drinking water reservoir Stampf, across the alpine pasture to the Stampf alpine hut, and then continue over green meadows and through shady forests to the alp “Oberi Matte”.
+The next section leads through an impressive spruce forest to the mountain saddle Zettenalp.
+Here you leave the hilly forest and pasture landscape and climb a steep mountain hiking trail up the Sigriswilergrat, which you reach at the mountain saddle "Stäppli" at an altitude of 1921 m.
+The path now leads south around the summit of the majestic Rothorn to the signpost at the foot of the Rothorn.
+From here it is about a 20-minute walk to the summit of the Rothorn at 2051 m, where you can enjoy the magnificent panoramic view from Säntis across all Bernese Alps far into the Jura.
+The descent first takes us to the very idyllically situated Alp Oberbergli.
+Immediately below this alp, follow the signpost "Bodmi Stampf Schwanden", cross a small pass and then downhill to the signpost "Berglichäle".
+From here it goes steeply down to Alp Bodmi, Alp Stampf, and further to the starting point Säge in Schwanden.

 Höhenprofil